gravityplus/Gravity-Forms-Stripe/readme.md

 6. Under Forms->Stripe, add a Stripe feed for your new form.

 ## Changelog
+### new version number (release date)
+* Process subscriptions/recurring payments
+* Create a new customer in Stripe for all transactions

 ### 0.1.3 (April 19, 2012)
 * Fix credit card field conflict with other GF payment add-ons
 * Load Stripe JS only when form with a credit card field *and* Stripe feed is loaded